Graduate Diploma in Psychology

 The broad range of skills you will gain from the online Graduate Diploma in Psychology are also essential for many roles in health, business, sport and community organisations.
 Whether you want to shift your career trajectory, boost your current job, or brush up on your education – your new critical thinking and people-orientated skills will empower you to answer your calling.

 For students who wish to become a researcher or academic, successful completion of the psychology study pathway will also help you meet the entry requirements for psychology PhD or a doctorate.
 People working in academic psychology deepen our understanding of human behaviour and cognition by conducting scientific and scholarly research or educating the next generation of psychologists.

 Foundations of psychology - PSYCHOL 6500OL

-This course introduces foundational concepts and topics within contemporary psychology.
-You will learn about research, theories, concepts and applications of psychological science in diverse topics such as:
+This psychology course introduces foundational concepts and topics within the contemporary psychological field.
+You will learn about psychology research, theories, concepts and applications of psychological science in diverse topics such as:

-These areas of study will provide a strong foundation for your future learning in psychology.
+These areas of study will provide a strong foundation for your future studies in psychology.

 Research methods, design and analysis - PSYCHOL 6501OL

 How do we make well-founded discoveries about the mind and behaviour?
-This course will uncover key techniques and tools used for research in psychology.
-Students will develop the skills needed to critically evaluate and conduct research into why people think and act the way they do.
+This online psychology course will uncover key techniques and tools used for research in psychology.
+Psychology students will develop the skills needed to critically evaluate and conduct psychology research into why people think and act the way they do.